lumiknit/_w_pwa/README.md

 3. Once updated, click **Add to Home Screen** to install the web app.
    - Note: Icons specified in the manifest may fail to load due to CORS issues, which can prevent successful addition.

+### Additional Notes
+- Most issues arise from CORS restrictions.
+Before finalizing, use developer tools (e.g., on a PC) to verify resources like image URLs and ensure they are accessible.
+- The history of saved manifests is stored in `localStorage`.
+This data may be lost, but you can use the **Export All** and **Import** buttons to back up and restore your work.